snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 It is important to understand what backwards compatibility means here.
 For SemVer, backwards compatibility is about providing guarantees (through version numbers), that a piece of software can update its dependency on a SemVer-respecting dependency without either:

-1. Its code interfacing with the dependency's public API breaking
+1. its code interfacing with the dependency's public API breaking, _or_:
-2. The semantics of the dependency's pre-existing functionality changing - e.g. `.multiply()` suddenly starts dividing
+2. the semantics of the dependency's existing functionality changing - e.g. `.multiply()` suddenly starts dividing

 Semantic Versioning is a great fit for managing the evolution of software in a way that protects the users of that software.
-But it's not a great fit for versioning schemas, because schemas are not used in the same way as software is.
+But it's not a great fit for versioning schemas, because schemas are used in a fundamentally different way to software.

 <div class="html">
 <h2><a name="schemaver">2.
 SchemaVer</a></h2>
 </div>

 When versioning a data schema, we are concerned with the backwards-compatibility between the new schema and existing data represented in earlier versions of the schema.
 This is the fundamental building block of SchemaVer, and explains the divergence from SemVer.

 Let's propose a simple formula for SchemaVer:

 Given a version number `MODEL-REVISION-ADDITION`, increment the:

-* `MODEL` when you make a breaking schema change which will prevent interaction with all historical data
+* `MODEL` when you make a breaking schema change which will prevent interaction with any historical data
-* `REVISION` when you make a schema change which _may_ prevent interaction with some historical data
+* `REVISION` when you make a schema change which _may_ prevent interaction with _some_ historical data
 * `ADDITION` when you make a schema change that is compatible with all historical data

 Syntactically this feels similar to SemVer - but as you can see from the increment rules, the semantics of each element are very different from SemVer.

-Let's make SchemaVer a little more concrete with some examples using JSON Schema, in reverse order:
+Let's make SchemaVer more concrete with some examples using JSON Schema, in reverse order:

 <div class="html">
 <h3><a name="addition">2.1 ADDITION</a></h3>